Steve Johnson (tennis): 2013: Australian Open and French Open debuts

-2014
+2014: First ATP semifinal

 Steve kicked off the 2014 season by reaching the main draw of the 2014 Heineken Open as a lucky loser and beat former Australian Open runner up Marcos Baghdatis, and also defeated #4 seed Kevin Anderson to reach his second quarterfinal on tour.
 By winning the Australian Open Wildcard Playoffs a few weeks back, Johnson received a wildcard into the main draw of 2014 Australian Open.
 However, he lost in the first round to Frenchman Adrian Mannarino in five sets.

-In the 2014 Delray Beach International Tennis Championships Johnson qualified for the main draw and beat Mikhail Kukushkin, #1 seed Tommy Haas in a third-set tie-breaker, and #6 seed Feliciano López to reach his first semi-finals.
+In the 2014 Delray Beach International Tennis Championships Johnson qualified for the main draw and beat Mikhail Kukushkin, #1 seed Tommy Haas in a third-set tie-breaker, and #6 seed Feliciano López to reach his first ATP semifinal.
 After he beat Haas, Johnson said that "Tommy is an unbelievable player and this is a win I won't forget."
 Haas later said, "I hate to lose, but I'm happy for him.
 He served well and competed hard."
-South African Kevin Anderson got revenge on Johnson in the semi-finals as he beat him in straight sets to reach the finals.
+South African Kevin Anderson got revenge on Johnson in the semifinals as he beat him in straight sets to reach the final.
 Johnson received a wildcard into the maindraw of the 2014 BNP Paribas Open, but fell to the red-hot Spaniard Roberto Bautista Agut in straight sets, who knocked out #4 seed Tomáš Berdych in the next round.
 Johnson got a rematch with Bautista Agut just a couple weeks later in the 2014 Sony Open Tennis, this time falling in three sets.